LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

       *nrtfn = 0*.

-      Rootfinding is only supported for the slow (outer) integrator and should not be actived for the fast (inner) integrator.
+      Rootfinding is only supported for the slow (outer) integrator and should not be activated for the fast (inner) integrator.

    .. deprecated:: 6.1.0